-The district will contact emergency medical services (911) immediately after a stock epinephrine auto-injector, or stock opioid antagonist is administered to a student or individual.
+The district will contact emergency medical services (911) immediately after a stock epinephrine autoinjector, bronchodilator canisters and spacers and or stock opioid antagonist is administered to a student or individual.
 The school nurse or authorized personnel will remain with the student or individual until emergency medical services arrive.